Guide to Getting a Personal Loan With a Co-signer

 man and woman each holding a pen to sign the same document

-If your income or credit score falls short of lender requirements, getting a personal loan can feel impossible.
-A cosigner strengthens your chances of approval, including getting lower interest rates and helping you qualify for a larger amount.
+If your income or credit score falls short of lender requirements, you may be unable to qualify for a personal loan on your own.
+A co-signer strengthens your chances of approval, including getting lower interest rates and increasing the amount you can borrow.

-But cosigning comes with serious shared responsibility.
+But co-signing comes with serious shared responsibility.
 Missed payments hurt both of your credit scores.
-Should you default on your loan, your cosigner will be legally on the line for the entire balance.
+Should you default on your loan, your co-signer will be legally liable for the entire balance.

 Key insights